staszewska/react-ecommerce/README.md

 - Fetch Product List from Backend API
 - Fetch Product Detail from Backend API
-- CRUD features for Shopping Cart using simplified Redux store
+- CRUD features for Shopping Cart using simplified Redux store and localStorage
 - Integrate with UI from React-Bootstrap
 - Handle Checkout form
 - Display Product ratings